-- 2.1 The maximum grant amount per affected property (subject to Section 4) is \$75,000. - 2.2 An up-front grant, if included in the declaration, will be provided to eligible, approved applicants, without the need to provide invoices at the point of application.
-This grant will be provided on the basis of quotes or estimates and can be used for small, immediate expenses to support animal welfare, business clean up and re-instatement - 2.3 Evidence: eg valid tax invoices may be required to validate expenditure of the up-front grant at any time, and is mandatory if the applicant seeks additional grant payments. - 2.4 Payments above the value of the up-front grant will require valid tax invoices at the point at which claims are made. - 2.5 Should an initial application be less than the maximum grant amount, further applications may be submitted if additional expenditure is required to complete clean-up and reinstatement activities.
+- 2.1 If you have not successfully applied for Special Disaster Assistance primary producer grants under AGRN 1012 and AGRN 1025 then the maximum grant amount per affected property (subject to Section 4) is \$75,000, including an upfront payment of \$25,000 without the need to provide invoices at the point of application.
+The upfront payment will be provided on the basis of quotes or estimates and can be used for small, immediate expenses to support animal welfare, business clean up and re-instatement. - 2.2 If you have successfully applied for Special Disaster Assistance primary producer grants under AGRN 1012 and/or AGRN 1025 then: - a. the maximum grant amount per affected property (subject to Section 4) is \$75,000 - b. the upfront payment of \$25,000 for this program will only be paid after you validate any up-front payment made to you under Special Disaster Assistance primary producer grants for AGRN 1012 and AGRN 1025 by submitting valid tax invoices as well as proof of payment and - c. you can claim for eligible expenditure under this program against invoices. - 2.3 Definitions such as valid tax invoices and proof of payment may be required to validate expenditure of the upfront grant at any time and is mandatory if the applicant seeks additional grant payments. - 2.4 Payments above the value of the up-front grant will require valid tax invoices at the point at which claims are made. - 2.5 Should an initial application be less than the maximum grant amount, further applications may be submitted if additional expenditure is required to complete clean-up and reinstatement activities.